robharrop/robharrop.github.io/_drafts/queue-networks.md

 ## Latency of Queue Networks

 As with the queue models we've seen so far, the steady-state probabilities are not that interesting on their own.
-Rather, it's the results that follow from these probabilities that interest us.
+Rather, the results that follow from these probabilities are what interest us.
 To determine the average latency for the network $$W_{net}$$ recall Little's Law:

 $$